ColinFendrick/VueJS/notes-vue.md

 - `v-on:[arg]` listens to an argument to listen to DOM events (click, mouseenter, hover, etc)

 #### Don't use the v-html directive unless the source is sanitary.
 Cross-site scripting attacks

+We can access DOM information inside of the Vue instance itself (essentially sending information from DOM back to the Vue instance via DOM listeners)